-- at faculty level, international teachers should be encouraged to join the teaching programme on a contract basis for a minimum of one semester, either for one or several subjects; - the Hungarian and German lines play a key part in bringing in foreign teachers from Hungary, Austria and Germany and should be supported in attracting international teachers, i.e. they may also support the internationalisation of the Romanian line or specialisations in other languages; - the UBB cultural centres should be encouraged to support UBB in the internationalisation process with academic contacts, academic tenders, and they should act as an interface between UBB and the countries they represent; - to recruit international teaching staff for open courses through the CFCIDFR; - online teaching is a strong advantage in terms of internationalisation, because it does not incur accommodation and travel costs, so we really need to use this to our advantage.
+- at faculty level, international teachers should be encouraged to join the teaching programme on a contract basis for a minimum of one semester, either for one or several subjects; - the Hungarian and German lines of study play a key part in bringing in foreign teachers from Hungary, Austria and Germany which is why these lines should be supported in attracting international teachers, i.e. they may also support the internationalisation of the Romanian line or specialisations in other languages; - UBB plans to streamline the administrative and legal operation of UBB's network of cultural centres, to support the staff working in the centres in order to address administrative inefficiencies, to implement an efficient reporting system for the activity of the cultural centres that will provide a relevant database for language courses offered at UBB, international events and learners interested in learning a new language or attendants of events dedicated to the diverse cultures present at UBB; - recruiting international teaching staff for open courses through the CFCIDFR; - online teaching is a strong advantage in terms of internationalisation, because it does not incur accommodation and travel costs, so we really need to use this to our advantage.